jfallmann/diffTF_Fork/docs/chapter2.rst

 - Temporary errors (often when running in a cluster setting)

   * might occur due to temporary problems such as bad nodes, file system issues or latencies
   * rerunning usually fixes the problem already.
-Consider using the option –restart-times.
+Consider using the option ``--restart-times`` in Snakemake.

 - Permanent errors